On This Page

 LLMOps tools allow responsible scaling by treating GenAI as a living system instead of a static system.
 It allows organizations to shift the focus from compliance and trust to persistent adaptation over time.

-Layer 5 - Application Frameworks: Wrappers, SDKs, and Microservices
+Layer 5 Application Frameworks: Wrappers, SDKs, and Microservices

 After models have been deployed and orchestrated, the next hurdle to tackle is making Generative AI (GenAI) technologies available and reusable throughout the enterprise.
 Application frameworks provide the foundational components that enhance simplification and expedite integration.
-Rotational frameworks like LangChain, LlamaIndex, and Haystack LLM provide wrappers that make it easy to use LLMs with external tools, APIs, and knowledge sources.
+Rotational frameworks like LangChain, LlamaIndex, and Haystack LLM provide wrappers that make it straightforward to use LLMs with external tools, APIs, and knowledge sources.
 In fact, debates like LangChain vs LlamaIndex often highlight the unique strengths each framework brings to enterprise adoption.
 Likewise, SDKs from model vendors and cloud providers offer ready-made plugs that allow seamless integration of GenAI into legacy applications.

 Enterprises that are scaling still have to deal with modularity and flexibility.
 Microservices are an example of such an architecture.
 Through the modular, independent servicing of GenAI capabilities, like summarization and sentiment analysis, GenAI applications are easier to maintain and update.
 Thus, the enterprise applications remain lightweight.